UST-MICO/docs/domain_model.rst

 .. image:: res/MicoServiceBackgroundJob.png

+*Fields*

     * future
         The actual job future.

     * serviceShortName
         The short name of the corresponding `MicoService`_.

     * serviceVersion
         The version of the corresponding `MicoService`_.

     * type
         The type of this job.

     * status
         The current status of this Job.

     * errorMessage
         An error message in case the job has failed.

 KubernetesDeploymentInfo
 ========================